emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 * __Combat Abilities:__
-  * __Commit to Memory:__ At the beginning of a day, you may commit one spell to memory of tier 2 or greater.
+  * __Commit to Memory:__ At the beginning of a day, you may commit one spell to memory of tier.
 For the remainder of the day, that spell costs 1 fewer action points.

 __Level 8 Wizard__